shrenikrajvijay/Cost-To-Company/README.md

 # Cost-To-Company
 Introduction:
 	This application is used to keep track of employees and their salary on the basis of companies.
+It is a single page application in that the app is loaded as a single HTML page and dynamically update the page as the user interacts with the app.

 Features:

 * Add Employee to an existing or a new company.
 * Delete specific employee from the database.
 * View company specific employees.
 * Total money spent for each company.

-Technology Used:
+Technologies Used:
 	Front-End: Html, Css, AngularJS, Bootstrap
 	Server-Side: Node.js
 	Database: MySQL